arzekeil/arzekeil/README.md

 # Hello!
 I'm Arzekeil-Abel 👋

 ## 📖 About me
-- ☁ Pursing career as a Cloud Infrastructure / DevOps Engineer
+- ☁ Pursing a career as a Cloud Infrastructure / DevOps Engineer
 - 👨‍💻 Computer Science student expected to graduate Augest 2024
 - 🐳 Docker, ⚙ Kubernetes, 🧥 Jenkins (learning) everthing CI/CD and automation